MartynasPocius/Intro-to-AI-in-Robotics/Phase 1: Obstacle Avoidance Robot/Lesson04-Sensors-and-Actuators.md

 ### Exercise02
 **Tinkercad**
-- Connect micro servo motor to the Arduino and write a program for the following sequence of events: make sure that the servo motor is at 90 degrees position, then turn it 90 degrees to the right, wait there for 2 seconds, turn 180 degrees to the left, wait there 2 seconds, come back to the initial position and wait 4 seconds before starting a new loop. (*remember that you can create a variable in which you can store and change the position value*)
+- Connect micro servo motor to the Arduino and write a program for the following sequence of events: make sure that the servo motor is at 90 degrees position, then turn it 90 degrees to the right, wait there for 2 seconds, turn 180 degrees to the left, wait there 2 seconds, come back to the initial position and wait 4 seconds before starting a new loop.

 **Additional practice for people with physical components**
 - Repeat the same exercise, but this time connect servo motor to the Arduino motor shield which is plugged to the Arduino UNO.